Wrestling - Rules & Regulations | Girls Wrestling | Sports | Wisconsin Interscholastic Athletic Association

 Girls Wrestling

-Coaches are asked to enter minimum weight data for female wrestlers in both the boys season and the girls season in Trackwrestling.
+Coaches are asked to enter minimum weight data for female wrestlers in the girls season in USA Bracketing.
 Girls-only events will use the girls season.

 12 Weight Classes – 100, 107, 114, 120, 126, 132, 138, 145, 152, 165, 185, 235.